-Point guard Jerel McNeal has been signed to a 10-day contract by the Jazz, bringing the team's roster to a maximum of 15 players.
+Point guard Jerel McNeal was signed to a 10-day contract Wednesday morning by the Jazz.

 This is the second NBA stint for McNeal, who had been playing for the Bakersfield Jam in the D-League.

-McNeal is a 6-foot-3, 200-pounder who played with former Jazz shooting guard Wesley Matthews at Marquette.
+McNeal is a 6-foot-3, 200-pounder who played with former Jazz shooting guard Wesley Matthews at Marquette from 2005-09.
 The 25-year-old is the Golden Eagles' all-time leading scorer.

-McNeal has been in town for two days but was officially signed this morning in time to participate in shootaround.
-He'll be available to play tonight, although it's unlikely the guard will be in uniform.
+McNeal has been in town since Monday but was officially signed in time to participate in Wednesday's shootaround.
+He was available but didn't dress against the Suns.

 "I was just excited about it," McNeal said.
 "I was ready to get the paperwork and everything done so I can get things rolling and get to the fun part, which is tonight and this morning, the basketball aspect of things."

-Matthews congratulated McNeal on Twitter this morning after receiving a phone call from the new Jazzman.
-The former teammates will get a chance to see each other Friday when Utah visits Portland.
+Matthews, who played for Utah in 2009-10 after making the team as an undrafted free agent, publicly congratulated McNeal on Twitter after receiving a phone call from the new Jazzman.
+The former teammates — McNeal was Marquette's 2008-09 MVP, by the way — will get a chance to see each other Friday when Utah visits Portland.

 "I'm trying to make the most out of the opportunity, whether that be helping out in practice or if I'm fortunate enough to get any playing time in the game," McNeal said.
-"Whatever it may be, I just want to do whatever I can to show the organization and the coaching staff that not only am I a great guy off the court, but I'm able to contribute something on the court, too, if I'm able to get the opportunity."
+"Whatever it may be, I just want to do whatever I can to show the organization and the coaching staff that not only am I great guy off the court but I'm able to contribute something on the court too if I'm able to get the opportunity."